-Duke’s Auctioneers are delighted to be offering the Martin Laing Collection, opening the Asian Art auctions which span over two days in style, 9 - 10 November.
+Duke’s Auctioneers were delighted to offer the Martin Laing Collection, opening the Asian Art auctions which spanned over two days in style, 9 - 10 November.

 Martin Laing’s passion for collecting began at a young age, when at just 5 years old and living on a farm, he would stuff his pockets full of hens eggs, bus tickets from his trips to school and anything else he could find of interest to add to his burgeoning collection.

 As a teenager, Martin became a keen Bruce Lee martial arts fan and started to collect knives; he later took up karate at the age of 24.
 This newly discovered love for an ancient Japanese martial art moved Martin’s attention towards the Orient, and he began collecting Samurai swords and Japanese cloisonné.